svinniks/pl-log/README.md

 Each log message must be supplemented with a numeric __log level__, which denotes severity (importance) of the message.
 PL-LOG supports up to 600 log levels expressed in positive integers ranged from 1 to 600.
 There are five predefined log levels ```DEBUG = 100```, ```INFO = 200```, ```WARNING = 300```, ```ERROR = 400``` and ```FATAL = 500```.

-Users can set __theshold log level__ on the __system__, __session__ and __handler__ level to control how many messages are getting handled.
+Users can set __threshold log level__ on the __system__, __session__ and __handler__ level to control how many messages are getting handled.
 For example, if your code contains a lot of ```DEBUG``` level messages, you would not want to always store them all in the log table to save disk space and to increase performance.
 In that case ```INFO``` can be set as the threshold value for the whole system so that only messages with level 200 or more would get "noticed" and handled.
 At any time threshold can instantly be decreased to ```ALL = 0``` to allow the finest detail log messages to be persisted.

 Threshold log level for each message handler gets calculated as ```COALESCE(handler_log_level, session_log_level, system_log_level)``` which means that the session level overrides the system one and the handler level overrides both the session and the system level thresholds.
 If all three threshold levels are ```NULL```, then messages __won't get handled__ at all.